 Nature of Iran’s Ballistic Missile Program

 Ballistic missiles, along with partnerships with regional proxy militias and terrorist organizations, and increasing investments in cyber and drone warfare capabilities, provide Iran a cost-effective means of deterring its enemies and attaining leverage over other regional players.
 Increasingly precise ballistic missiles give Iran a potent tool to threaten or attack enemies massing military forces in surrounding environs, such as Iraq and Syria.
 Iran has also sought to destroy simulated enemy ships at sea in military exercises, signaling a danger to the U.S. naval presence in the region.
-Because of their utility in both punishing and deterring adversaries, Iran continues to invest in improving the range, accuracy, and lethality of its ballistic missile arsenal in defiance of U.N.
+Because of their utility in both punishing and deterring adversaries, Iran continues to invest in improving its ballistic missile arsenal's range, accuracy, and lethality in defiance of U.N.
 Security Council Resolution 2231.

 Iran’s Ballistic Missiles and Iran’s Nuclear Program

 Ballistic missiles are a critical component of all nuclear weapons-having countries’ arsenals.
 A deliverable nuclear weapon requires three components: enriched fissile material (uranium in Iran’s case), a delivery vehicle (usually some sort of missile—whether fired from land, sea or air), and a warhead that integrates the two.
 For this reason, ballistic missiles cannot be separated from the nuclear issue because they are the primary launch platform for any nuclear, chemical or biological warhead.
 Therefore, all countries that have developed or sought nuclear weapons also developed long-range ballistic missiles.
 It is clear that the only reason for Iran to have advanced ballistic missiles is to deliver a nuclear bomb, “no other weapon justifies the cost of developing a missile.”